 - Per the employee handbook, all timesheets should be submitted to your program coordinator by the end of the day Friday of each week.
-In turn, the program coordinator should have the timesheets signed and submitted to payroll by 10am on the following Monday. - The Business Office Team is testing online timesheets, which will be similar in practice to requesting time off/sick days.
-Staff will fill out an online form and the program coordinator will approve it. - Due to the increase in scam attempts, all requests to change direct deposit information must be made through Employee Forward.
+In turn, the program coordinator should have the timesheets signed and submitted to payroll by 10am on the following Monday. - The Business Office Team will continue to test online timesheets, which will be similar in practice to requesting time off/sick days.
+Staff will fill out an online form and the program coordinator will approve it. - Due to the increase in scam attempts, all requests to change direct deposit information must be made through Employee Forward. - Please remember to check your paycheck for discrepancies and notify the business office with any questions.